mckayfackrell/module-12-Employee-Tracker/README.md

 ## Video Walkthrough
 URL

+## Installation
+The user should clone the repository from GitHub.
+This application requires Node.js, Inquirer, console.table and mysql2.
+To start application run `npm start`.
+To view database from MySQL `run mysql -u root -p`.

 ## Usage

 When the user starts the application in the command line they are presented with the option to view all departments.